Everything-Explained/web-client/au/src/views/home/faqdata/what is a ban.md

 # what is a ban

-A ban is when a user is forced out of the site and potentially deleted.
-There are also temporary bans which prevent any kind of logging in until the duration is reached.
-Bans will be very rare and reserved for persistent inappropriate conduct and/or an outright defiance of the rules.
-Only Admins will have the ability to perma ban.
-Users that are temporarily banned will be under review by an Admin.
-Again, this is a last resort kind of punishment and should not be expected for the proverbial "spilt milk".
+A ban is when a user is _temporarily_ or _permanately_ **blacklisted** from being a user of **Noumenae**.
+Banned users will not be able to login to the site, but they can still view any of the static pages that do not require a login.

+Because **Noumenae** is an _invite-only_ service, Bans are **highly unlikely** to be necessary.
+That being said, temporary Bans might be used in extreme cases.
+If a user tries to login during a temporary ban, they will be shown the countdown time until they are unbanned.

+There will be no Banning over the proverbial _"spilt milk"_.
+Banning is reserved for **repeated**, severe infractions of the [Rules].

 > _No bans will be given out unless absolutely necessary_

+[rules]:#/rules